7 Steps to improve project collaboration for maximized efficiency

 6. Synchronous collaboration

 Synchronous collaboration requires real-time interaction, where team members respond and engage almost instantly.
-This could be through live meetings, virtual conferences, or online chat rooms, team members use it to share ideas, brainstorm, edit, review, or proofread documents.
-This ensures everyone is actively engaged and coordinating in real time.
+This could be through live meetings, virtual conferences, or online chat rooms, and team members can use them to share ideas, brainstorm, edit, review, or proofread documents.
+This ensures everyone is actively engaged and coordinating in real-time.

 7. Asynchronous collaboration

 This collaboration type does not require immediate responses, making it ideal for teams spread across different time zones or with varying schedules.
-Communication happens through emails, shared documents, and discussion boards, ensuring that collaboration continues smoothly even when team members are not online at the same time.
+Communication happens through emails, shared documents, and discussion boards, ensuring that collaboration continues smoothly even when team members are not online simultaneously.

 Challenges in project collaboration